Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Proposed Method

-Based on the transform introduced in section \ref{sec:multi-resol-graph}, we propose Multi-resolution Graph Neural Network (MGNN) which is a novel convolution neural network framework that utilizes multi-scale representation of graphs (not the signal on the nodes) for classification of graph data.
-Fig.\ref{fig:pipeline} illustrates the overall pipeline of our MGNN, which demonstrates two main components (i.e., convolution and fully connected (FC) layers) in the MGNN.
+Based on the matrix transform \eqref{eq:multi_resol_graph} as a convolution, we propose {\em Multi-resolution Edge Network (MENET)} which is a novel CNN framework that utilizes multi-resolution representations of graph edges for classification.
+Fig.~\ref{fig:pipeline} illustrates the overall pipeline with the following components: